Virginia Landlord-Tenant Act

 virginia residential lease agreement

-Virginia landlord tenant law states that landlords must make certain things known to prospective tenant before signing a lease with them or taking any rent.
-This includes:
+The Landlord Tenant Act in Virginia states that Virginia residential landlords must make certain things known to prospective tenant before signing a lease agreement or rental agreement with them or taking any rent.
+Under Virginia law this includes:

 Mold: If your unit has presence of mold, you are required to make that information known to prospective tenants.